Strawberry Chapel and Childsbury Town Site

 Strawberry Chapel is a parochial chapel of ease in the lower part of St. John's, Berkeley Parish in Berkeley County, South Carolina that was built in 1725.
 It is on Strawberry Chapel Road between South Carolina State Highway 8-44 and the West Branch of the Cooper River.
-Bordering Strawberry's property is the South Carolina State owned historic site of the “Town of Childsbury.”
+Bordering Strawberry's property is the South Carolina State owned historic site of the "Town of Childsbury."
 It was a planned community that was settled in 1707.
 The town no longer exists.
 They were named to the National Register of Historic Places on April 26, 1972.

+Strawberry Chapel, graveyard and lands are private property and only open to the public on special occasions and annual church services.

 History

 James Child, an English settler, was granted a tract of 1200 acre on Strawberry Bluff overlooking the Cooper River.
 This location was the furthest upstream that ships could travel.
 He established a ferry across the river.

 The town of Childsbury was planned for the bluff.
 At one time, the town had a tavern, school, chapel, race track, general store, and ferry.
 A tanner, butcher, shoemaker and carpenters lived in the town.
 Due to the growth of nearby plantations, the town withered.
 By 1750, the chapel and tavern continued to be used.
 Fairs were held until the mid-1750s.

 The chapel was a parochial chapel of ease of the Parish of St. John's, Berkeley.
 The parish church at the time was Biggin Church, which is about 10 mi away.
 The designation of "parochial" meant that it had the authority to baptize and bury the dead.

-By 1825, Strawberry Chapel replaced Biggins Church as the parish church.
+By 1825, Strawberry Chapel replaced Biggin Church as the parish church.

 The town is now a South Carolina Heritage Preserve.